top of page

 For those who would like to volunteer and be involved in patrolling but may not have the physical requirements to acquire their Lifeguard Award, the Patrol Supporter can complete the theory and First-Aid component of the Lifeguard Award.
 This allows the Patrol Supporter to patrol but they cannot take part in water-based activities such as rescues and preventative actions.

-• 40 questions theory paper
+• Theory questions

-• Can be completed during training
+• To be completed during training

 20210801_072311.jpg